 In order to be able to register for the GRE test, you will need to create an Educational Testing Service (ETS) account online and then select either the GRE General or GRE Subject Test you want to take.
-The GRE test is available on computer and at more than 1,000 test centers.
+The GRE test is available online and at more than 1,000 test centers.

-It is not only popular among prospective students in the US, but is a universal test taken by thousands of international students with presence in more than 160 countries.
+It is not only popular among prospective students in the US, but is a universal test taken by thousands of international students with a presence in more than 160 countries.
 The GRE exam is applicable for the majority of the countries with participants from all around the world, as seen by the General Test Volume by Country statistics of the last decade.

 How frequently can you take the GRE?
 The test is repeated on a continuous basis for the vast majority of locations globally.
-However, if you are a student from China, Taiwan, Hong Kong or Korea, the GRE test is only available up to three times per month.
-You can find all the test centers, seat availability and dates here.
+However, if you are a student from China, Taiwan, Hong Kong, or Korea, the GRE test is only available up to three times per month.
+You can find all the test centers, seat availability, and dates here.

-In case the location of your residence doesn’t allow you to visit a physical test center or the GRE General test is not available on a computer at the center of your choice, then a GRE test at home option might be offered.
+In case the location of your residence doesn’t allow you to visit a physical test center or the GRE General Test is not available on a computer at the center of your choice, then a GRE test at home option might be offered.
 The home test is not available in mainland China and Iran though.